wakeful/image-shift/Readme.md

-  -r, --region string         region of your ECS cluster -n, --cluster-name string   name of your ECS cluster -s, --service string        select service in ECS cluster -c, --container strings     Name and version of the container -d, --deploy                update & deploy service to new task definition -h, --help                  help for image-shift
+  -r, --region string         region of your ECS cluster -n, --cluster-name string   name of your ECS cluster -s, --service string        select service in ECS cluster -c, --container strings     name and version of the container -x, --secret strings        secret names to be included in the container(s), json key values -d, --deploy                update & deploy service to new task definition -h, --help                  help for image-shift
 ```